haihala/whoops-all-grapplers/docs/tasks/before_locals_test/before_locals_test.md

   - Hitboxes are in the right positions
   - Frame data makes sense (currently hard to combo)
   - Kunai
-    - Allow speed control with forward/back input (item)
+    - Allow speed control with forward/back input (item, rocket fins)
-    - Add a mechanic to recover lost Kunais (item)
+    - Add a mechanic to recover lost Kunais (item, boomerang)
+      - On hit?
+      - Upgrade that does it on block
+      - Later on make them drop to the ground instead of auto-recovering
+        - Or at least add an item to do that